jpniederer/Dev-eryday/_drafts/2018-9-16-Weekly-Update-September-10-16.markdown

 **Pluralsight Course(s):** [React 16 - The Complete Guide][re]

-**Book(s):** _[Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation][cd]_,
+**Book(s):** _[Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation][cd]_

 ## On the Next...

 Running, running, and more running.
 My challenge of running 100 miles in the month of September is going well.
+I'm up to a total of 60 miles now.
+So I'm now over halfway through the challenge.
+I have 40 more miles to go and I'll aim to get at least 20 more miles in this week.
+My last few runs have been slower than I would've liked so I'd like to have more of a focus on speed this week.
+For now, I'm on pace to get the challenge complete, but there are things I could be doing better.

+I'm going to spend some time this week reading *Continuous Delivery*.
+I don't think I've picked it up since May.
+It would be nice to make a dent in it and get it off the reading list.

 [re]: https://www.udemy.com/react-the-complete-guide-incl-redux/
 [cd]: https://www.amazon.com/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912